Online NPS Calculator

 The metric can serve as an internal and external benchmark, giving a company an overall impression of its own brand or the service it offers.
 If the Net Promoter Score is tracked over a longer period of time, it can signal to the executive board and management whether the implementation of certain measures or even a complete change of direction makes sense.
 For example, it can be used to identify whether it is worth reducing prices, improving products, or training employees to actively retain customers.
 It, therefore, can provide companies with a guide for future decisions.

 Example of a simple NPS calculation:

 Let’s assume that 200 surveys were answered.
 This resulted in the following ratings:

 - 50 rated with 0 – 6 (detractors)

 - 70 rated with 9 – 10 (promoters)

-35% - 25% = 10 (NPS)
+35 – 25 = 10

-For the correct interpretation of the Net Promoter Score the following can be said in general on a scale of -100 to 100:
+However, depending on which benchmarks are used for comparison purposes, this assessment may change in our example.
+For the correct interpretation of the Net Promoter Score, the following can generally be said on a scale of -100 to 100: